 As I said, an adult dog can stay crated for up to 12 hours, but the question is: why do it?
 As part of crate training, it is enough to crate the dog for 1-2 hours.

-I can only imagine a few situations where owners must keep dogs in a crate all day.
+I can only imagine a few situations where owners need to keep their dogs in a crate all day:

-- For transportation in a car or airplane.
-Since this is a one-time and necessary measure, nothing would be wrong with it.
+1. For transportation in a car or airplane.
+Since this is a one-time and necessary measure, there would be nothing wrong with it.
 But your dog should be used to the crate.

-- To calm overly anxious dogs who can make a lot of trouble and hurt themselves in your absence.
+3. To calm overly anxious dogs that can cause a lot of trouble and hurt themselves in your absence.
 But such animals need to be treated.
-Crate is not the answer.
+The crate isn’t the solution.

 📌Using a crate will be unwarranted if you lock up your dog just because you are afraid that your new pet will mess up something in your home while you are away.